klebgenomics/Kaptive/docs/index.md

 * **Best match type**: The predicted phenotype based on the best-matching locus and any special phenotype logic (e.g. taking into account any other genes elsewhere in the genome that are known to impact the phenotype, and/or gene truncations that can inhibit polysaccharide production).
 * **Confidence**: How confident Kaptive is in the call - this is either "Typeable" or "Untypeable"

-For a deeper dive into all the other columns and more advanced outputs, check out the full [Outputs documentation](serotyping/outputs.md).
+For a deeper dive into the other columns see [here](https://klebgenomics.github.io/Kaptive/serotyping/results.html).
 Happy serotyping!

 ## :lucide-graduation-cap: Tutorial